mcrbt/local-bin/README.md

 A lot of scripts are wrappers around other Linux command line tools, some are almost one-liners and only few are a little bit more sophisticated somehow.

-All scripts are licensed under the `GNU General Public License (GPL), version 3`.
+All scripts are licensed under the **GNU General Public License**, version 3.

 Feel free to use the source codes as "example" to write your own tools working for your configuration.